Voice technology has found a place in the home. Now, speech recognition technology in healthcare is finding a place...

 The three pilot programs included using voice technology to record who made up a patient's ICU care team and to review organ transplant verification or surgical checklists, as well as to ask procedural questions.

-The three pilot programs have "shown us the promise for voice in the clinical setting," said Devin Nadar, partnership manager of Boston Children's innovation and digital health accelerator, and she plans to run new versions of the voice technology in healthcare pilot programs in the future.
+The three pilot programs have "shown us the promise for voice in the clinical setting," said Devin Nadar, partnership manager of Boston Children's innovation and digital health accelerator, and she plans to run new versions of the speech recognition technology in healthcare pilot programs in the future.

 Using voice technology in the clinical setting